torvalds/linux/Documentation/filesystems/fscrypt.rst

 Therefore, to improve performance and save memory, for Adiantum a "direct key" configuration is supported.
-When the user has enabled this by setting FSCRYPT_POLICY_FLAG_DIRECT_KEY in the fscrypt policy, per-file keys are not used.
+When the user has enabled this by setting FSCRYPT_POLICY_FLAG_DIRECT_KEY in the fscrypt policy, per-file encryption keys are not used.
 Instead, whenever any data (contents or filenames) is encrypted, the file's 16-byte nonce is included in the IV.
 Moreover:

 - For v1 encryption policies, the encryption is done directly with the master key.
 Because of this, users **must not** use the same master